 Call Notifications - You can set how your phone reacts when you receive a phone call over WhatsApp.
 You can set the Ringtone that plays and how your phone is set to Vibrate.

 These are advanced options for managing your contacts on WhatsApp.

 Invite a Friend - Invite someone you know who isn't registered in your phone's address book to join WhatsApp and add you as a contact.
-For more on adding contacts to WhatsApp, see our tutorial on how to use WhatsApp.

 Pay for a Friend - This allows you to buy one of your contacts a subscription extension for WhatsApp.
 Tap Choose a Contact and tap the contact whom you wish to buy a WhatsApp subscription extension for.
 The rest of the process is the same as in the "Payment Info" setting in the "Account" settings category, as described above.